Skip Navigation

 Annotation: This webinar discusses the impact of domestic violence and sexual violence on the mental and physical health of adolescents and women of childbearing age in North Carolina.
 Topics include national indicators of child maltreatment; partner or sexual violence prevalence; statistical differences in reporting statistics; child and adolescent experience with sexual or physical violence victimization and risk of health problems; violence and pregnancy; developing partnerships; and approaches for identifying women with these experiences and integrating care.
 This program is available for continuing education credits.
 [Funded in part by the Maternal and Child Health Bureau]

-Keywords: Adolescents, Audiovisual materials, Chronic disease, Continuing education, Crisis intervention, Distance education, Domestic violence, MCH training programs, Mental health, North Carolina, Physical abuse, Pregnancy, Screening, Sexual abuse, Substance abuse, Women', s health
+Keywords: Adolescents, Audiovisual materials, Chronic illnesses and disabilities, Continuing education, Crisis intervention, Distance education, Domestic violence, MCH training programs, Mental health, North Carolina, Physical abuse, Pregnancy, Screening, Sexual abuse, Substance abuse, Women's health

 National Center for Chronic Disease Prevention and Health Promotion.
 2010.
 School health programs: Stories from the field.
 [Atlanta, GA]: National Center for Chronic Disease Prevention and Health Promotion, 2 pp.